aws-cloudformation/aws-cloudformation-resource-providers-cloudformation/aws-cloudformation-typeversion/docs/README.md

 #### TypeVersionArn

-The Amazon Resource Name (ARN) of the type, here the TypeVersion
+The Amazon Resource Name (ARN) of the type, here the TypeVersion.
+This is used to uniquely identify a TypeVersion resource

 #### Description